Ethel Sturges Dummer

-Ethel Sturges Dummer (1866–1954) was a Chicago-based progressive activist, author, and philanthropist whose interests encompassed child labor laws, prison reform, education, psychology, and conservation.
+Ethel Sturges Dummer (1866–1954) was a Chicago-based progressive activist, writer, and philanthropist whose interests encompassed child labor laws, prison reform, education, psychology, and conservation.

-Family Life
+Family life

 Born in Chicago in 1866 to Mary (Delafield) Sturges and George Sturges, one of the city's wealthiest families.
 As a young girl her father described her "as homely as a hedge fence" and chastised for being like the boys and climbing trees.
 She graduated in 1885 from the Kirkland School, a high school, in Chicago.
 Dummer's wide-ranging interests included biology, psychiatry, anthropology, and economics.
 She married William Francis Dummer (1851–1928), a prominent Chicago banker, in 1888.
 The couple had four daughters—Marion, Ethel, Katharine, and Frances—and a son who died in infancy.